harshit6174/hr-multiconvert/README.md

 For API reference used in this project you can refer to [API documentation](https://github.com/everapihq/freecurrencyapi-js)

 ## License
-MultiConvert is licensed under the Apache License 2.0.
+hr-multiconvert is licensed under the Apache License 2.0.